Revolutionary advances in tube and pipe cutting safety can be a direct result of the evolutionary nature of product development.

 It’s remarkable how fast changes occur in devices we utilize in our everyday lives.
 Living in an era of seemingly boundless innovation, new products are introduced and then continuously refined by driving forces such as competition, regulation, improved technology, liability, labor, material costs, and consumer demand.

-Amazingly, many life-defining inventions can progress from a creative inspiration, to something recognized worldwide in a single lifetime.
+Amazingly, many life-defining inventions can progress from a creative inspiration to something recognized worldwide in a single lifetime.
 Many people born in 1906 (the year the Wright Bros. were issued their flying machine patent) witnessed astronaut Neil Armstrong setting foot on the moon in 1969, a mere 63 years later.

-It’s a sad and ironic fact that many of the essential devices we enjoy at home or work can trace their origins back to darker days of conflict.
+It’s a sad and ironic fact that many of the essential devices we enjoy at home or work can trace their origins back to darker days of the conflict.
 The computer was conceived to decrypt enemy messages.
-The unimaginable danger of early aviators clashing in wood and canvas airplanes eventually culminated in the marvels of modern air travel where virtually any place on earth is within reach, if you so desire.
+The unimaginable danger of early aviators clashing in wood and canvas airplanes eventually culminated in the marvels of modern air travel where virtually any place on earth is within reach if you so desire.